 It must also be limited to the kind of business that the partnership operated in, for example, it cannot prevent a former partner from finding employment in a different trade.
 Anything longer than 12 months may also prove quite difficult to enforce.
 If the partnership is likely to prove quite complicated or there are substantial amounts of money or assets involved, you should seek advice from a solicitor.
 The above information, however, will help you be informed about the most important issues and enable you to consider relevant matters with your other partners.

 A partnership, whether limited or not, may not normally consist of more than 20 persons.
 However, under Companies Act there are a number of exceptions to this rule, including: a partnership carrying on practice as solicitors and consisting of persons each of whom is a solicitor.
 A partnership carrying on practice as accountants where the partnership is eligible for appointment as a company auditor.
 A partnership carrying on business as members of a recognised stock exchange and consisting of persons each of whom is a member of that exchange.

-A partnership carrying on business as surveyors, auctioneers, valuers, estate agents, land agents, or estate managers and consisting of persons of whom at least three-quarters are members of the Royal Institute of Chartered Surveyors or the Incorporated Society of Valuers and Auctioneers and of whom not more than one-quarter are limited partners.
+A partnership carrying on business as surveyors, auctioneers, valuers, estate experts, land experts, or estate managers and consisting of persons of whom at least three-quarters are members of the Royal Institute of Chartered Surveyors or the Incorporated Society of Valuers and Auctioneers and of whom not more than one-quarter are limited partners.
 Partnership carrying on business as insurance brokers and consisting of persons each of whom is a registered insurance broker or an enrolled body corporate.
 For the meaning of "registered insurance broker" and "enrolled body corporate" see Section 29(1) of the Insurance Brokers (Registration) Act 1977.